 The Association of Community-Engaged Scholars (ACES), a student-led organization, supports the community-engaged research and teaching efforts of UW–Madison graduate students from any department.
 ACES strives to be a central meeting point and resource hub for graduate students professionally active in their communities, no matter their prior experience with community-engaged work.

 Among other things, we provide professional development opportunities, online resources, project feedback, and networking events.
-A growing network, AGES is organized and driven by its graduate student members.
+A growing network, ACES is organized and driven by its graduate student members.

 Every university resides in a community.
 Whether a small town or large city, universities are surrounded by homes, businesses, schools, community centers, theaters–people’s lives.
 Collaborating with citizens in these spaces to help improve them has historically been one of the primary purposes of higher education in the United States, yet is one we often overlook today.